Mazlan has an affinity for trivia and fun facts that he loves to share with others.

 Advantages of Alternative Medicine

-One of the biggest advantages of alternative medicine compared to mainstream medical treatment is, it is safer.
-It uses only natural ingredients with no man-made chemical concoctions that are usually prescribed by doctors.
-And it usually has very little or no side effects.
+One of the biggest advantages of alternative medicine compared to mainstream medical treatment, it is safer.
+It uses only natural ingredients such as herbs and oils with no man-made chemical concoctions that are prescribed by doctors.
+It focuses not just on your body, but also on your mind.

 As these Asian countries progress to developing country status, conventional prescriptive medicine becomes the norm and the old traditional medicine took a back seat.

-Although folks in the interiors or from the lower income groups will still practice them, the educated and the town folks will go for prescriptive medicines.
-This is partly because employers will only reimburse expenses for medical treatment from ‘science-based’ educated doctors.
+Although folks in the interiors or from the lower-income groups still practice them, the educated and the town folks will go for prescriptive medicines.
+This is because employers will only reimburse expenses for medical treatment from science-based educated doctors.
 Complementary alternative treatments are not recognized and will not be paid.

 These treatments that were once the norm for their ancestors are now termed as the alternative therapy in health and medicine.